szabgab/rust.code-maven.com/slides/rust/struct.md

 ## Structs and circural references
 {id: structs-and-circular-references}

-* Rust will make sure we cannot create circulare reference in this way.
+* Rust will make sure we cannot create circular reference in this way.
 * `#[allow(unused_mut)]` is needed to silence clippy, the linter

 ![](examples/struct/circural-references/src/main.rs)